Olanzapine: Research

 Olanzapine has been studied as an antiemetic, particularly for the control of chemotherapy-induced nausea and vomiting (CINV).

-In general, olanzapine appears to be about as effective as aprepitant for the prevention of CINV, though some concerns remain for its use in this population.
+In general, olanzapine appears to be about as effective as aprepitant for the prevention of CINV, though some concerns remain about its use in this population.
 For example, concomitant use of metoclopramide or haloperidol increases the risk for extrapyramidal symptoms.
 Otherwise, olanzapine appears to be fairly well tolerated for this indication, with somnolence being the most common side effect.
+Olanzapine is more effective than metoclopramide for breakthrough CINV.
+It is also more effective than placebo when added to a combination of palonosetron, dexamethasone and aprepitant.